Click on headers to view frequently asked questions about Tembusu College.

 Polytechnic students with exemptions are welcome to apply.

-For AY2021/2022 onwards, The UTCP is designed as an alternative pathway to the General Education programme at NUS.
+The UTCP is designed as an alternative pathway to the General Education programme at NUS.
 For more details on how the UTCP curriculum fits into your graduation requirements, please visit the following website:

 For the incoming cohort (AY2021/2022), The UTCP is designed as an alternative pathway to the General Education programme at NUS.
 For more details on how the UTCP curriculum fits into your graduation requirements, please visit the following website: